AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

 Downloading the Code
 ====================

- is built on top of the  framework.
-In order to run you must download two separate git modules.
+Castro is built on top of the AMReX framework.
+In order to run Castro  you must download two separate git modules.

 .. raw:: latex